rust-lang/nomicon/src/repr-rust.md

 * arrays (homogeneous product types)
 * enums (named sum types -- tagged unions)

-An enum is said to be *C-like* if none of its variants have associated data.
+An enum is said to be *field-less* if none of its variants have associated data.

 Composite structures will have an alignment equal to the maximum of their fields' alignment.
 Rust will consequently insert padding where